SmithWillSuffice/ohanga-pai/content/blog/4_mab_2_2_euroland.md

 ## Credit is not money?

-About 2 minutes into the lecture Mehrling seems to take pains to claim "Money is *not* credit."
+About 2 minutes into the lecture segment Mehrling seems to take pains to claim "Money is *not* credit."

 Here he is just plain wrong, at least in language framing.